duruyao/goshare/README.md

 # GoShare

-GoShare provides a simple Web UI and a file transfer service which using HTTP or FTP protocol.
+GoShare provides a simple Web UI and a file transfer service which using HTTP protocol.

 ## Install